 Use the equation below to solve the problem.

-If 2.5 moles of C6H12O6 reacts, how many moles of carbon dioxide are produced?
+If of C6H12O6 reacts, how many moles of carbon dioxide are produced?

 Using dimensional analysis, you can use the stoichiometric ratio to find the solution to this problem.
-By looking at the coefficients, you can see that for every 1 mole of C6H12O6, 2 moles of CO2 are produced.
-Using this ratio, you can figure out how many moles of carbon dioxide are made from 2.5 moles of glucose.
+By looking at the coefficients, you can see that for every of C6H12O6, of CO2 are produced.
+Using this ratio, you can figure out how many moles of carbon dioxide are made from of glucose.

 Example – Using Stoichiometric Ratio (Mass)